onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

   ### TAB/RPC

-`TAB/RPC` works in an almost entirely similar way to `IFRAME/RPC`, except instead of rendering the `method` in an iframe, we render it in a new tab.
+`TAB/RPC` works in an almost entirely similar way to `IFRAME/RPC` and `POP/RPC`, except instead of rendering the `method` in an iframe or a popup, we render it in a new tab.
 The same communication protocol between the rendered view and FCL applies:

-- A popup is rendered (comes from `endpoint` in the service).
+- A new tab is rendered (comes from `endpoint` in the service).
-- The rendered popup says its ready `WalletUtils.sendMsgToFCL("FCL:VIEW:READY")`.
+- The rendered tab says its ready `WalletUtils.sendMsgToFCL("FCL:VIEW:READY")`.
 - FCL will send the data to be dealt with `WalletUtils.sendMsgToFCL("FCL:VIEW:READY:RESPONSE", { ...body, service: {params, data} })`
   - Where `body` is the stuff you care about, `params` and `data` are things you can provide in the service object.
 - The wallet sends back an Approved or Declined post message (It will be a `f_type: "PollingResponse"`, we will get to that in a bit)